 A structured program and dedicated care team can prove the difference when ensuring individuals managing illnesses continue living to the highest quality possible.
-Today, we look closely at what a Palliative Care program involves and how it helps navigate the 5 stages of Palliative Care to support people with diligence and dignity.
+Today, we look closely at what a Palliative Care program involves, including how each of the Palliative Care phases – known formally as the 5 stages of Palliative Care – are designed to support people physically and emotionally with diligence and dignity along their journey.

 What is Palliative Care?

 Many people live with a chronic or terminal illness that can only be managed rather than cured.
-Palliative Care refers to the process of treating the symptoms of these illnesses to make them manageable, reduce pain and suffering and optimising comfort while living with serious illness.
+Palliative Care refers to the process of treating the symptoms of these illnesses to make them manageable, reduce pain and optimise the comfort for those living with serious conditions.
+It can also mean the care provided by medical teams to people approaching their end of life.

-As patients progress through various stages of their illness, they will need different types of care along their journey.
-Using the formal Palliative Care process gives an individual the best opportunity to receive optimum care at the right time from the right teams to minimise pain and support quality of life while meeting the personal and clinical needs of the individual.
+As patients progress through various stages of their illness, they will require unique types of care along their journey – and end of life stages of Palliative Care have different demands to the early stages.
+Using the formal Palliative Care process gives an individual the best opportunity to improve quality of life, receiving optimum care at the right time from the right teams to minimise pain and all the while, meeting their personal and clinical needs.

 The Palliative Care Team